Kegerator: Components

 The D, S, U and G couplers are secured to the keg by twisting them in place (like a screw).
 The A System coupler is often called a "German Slider" because, unlike the other couplers, it slides in place and can be secured at any angle.
 The M-coupler also slides onto the keg, but it taps different brands than the German Slider.
-Homebrew couplers are different in that they have a separate component for the gas in and the liquid out.
+Home brew couplers are different in that they have a separate component for the gas in and the liquid out.

 Economics

-Kegerators are known to have cost benefits that make them a viable choice over the purchase of smaller cases, such as the typical 6-pack or 12-pack.
-Generally speaking, kegerators save costs because of their connection with business theories on bulk sales, as well as their savings on packaging smaller cases of beer.
-Since a keg typically stores large amounts of cold beer, many kegerators have been known to save up to 60% on costs when compared to the same amount of volume in cans and bottles.
-Depending on the brand of beer, cost savings can be even greater.
+Kegerators may have cost benefits that make them a viable choice over canned or bottled beer.

+Because a keg typically stores large amounts of cold beer, kegerators can save up to 60% on costs when compared to the same amount of volume in cans and bottles.
+Depending on the brand of beer, cost savings may be even greater.

+The cost of a kegerator can range anywhere from $400 to $7,000 for a premium model.
+Refills range between $5 and $22.